Friday the 13th

 Friday the 13th is considered an unlucky day in Western superstition.
 It occurs when the 13th day of the month in the Gregorian calendar falls on a Friday, which happens at least once every year but can occur up to three times in the same year.
-For example, 2015 had a Friday the 13th in February, March, and November; 2017 through 2020 had two Friday the 13ths; 2016, 2021 and 2022 had just one Friday the 13th; 2023 and 2024 have two Friday the 13ths.

-A month has a Friday the 13th if and only if it begins on a Sunday.
+For a month to have a Friday the 13th, the first day of the month must be a Sunday.

-History
+Origins

-Unluckiness of "13"
+Unluckiness of 13

-According to folklore historian Donald Dossey, the unlucky nature of the number "13" originated with a Norse myth about 12 gods having a dinner party in Valhalla.
-The trickster god Loki, who was not invited, arrived as the 13th guest, and arranged for Höðr to shoot Balder with a mistletoe-tipped arrow.
-Dossey: "Balder died, and the whole Earth got dark.
-The whole Earth mourned.
-It was a bad, unlucky day."
-This major event in Norse mythology caused the number 13 to be considered unlucky.
+One source mentioned for the unlucky reputation of the number 13 is a Norse myth about twelve gods having a dinner party in Valhalla.
+The trickster god Loki, who was not invited, arrived as the thirteenth guest, and arranged for Höðr, the god of darkness, to shoot Balder, the god of joy and gladness, with a mistletoe-tipped arrow.
+Balder died, triggering much suffering in the world, which caused the number 13 to be considered unlucky.

 Christian associations

-The superstition seems to relate to various things, like the story of Jesus' last supper and crucifixion in which there were 13 individuals present in the Upper Room on the 13th of Nisan Maundy Thursday, the night before his death on Good Friday.
+The superstition seems to relate to various things, like the story of Jesus's Last Supper and crucifixion in which there were thirteen individuals present in the Upper Room on the thirteenth of Nisan Maundy Thursday, the night before his death on Good Friday.